marconetto/azadventures/chapter7/README.md

 ## Appendix

-Use the following code if azure client is not in the VM image:
+Use the following code if Azure client is not in the VM image:

 ```
 function retry_installer(){